Wednesday Addams: Appearance and personality

+In the 1991 film, Wednesday is depicted as having a significantly darker personality than that of the 1960s television series, and a far more malevolent one than that of the original comics.
+She harbours openly sadistic tendencies, and has a deeply morbid, stoic, and detachedly acerbic personality.
+She is shown to have a deep fascination with the Bermuda Triangle (a detail which several subsequent incarnations of the character share) amongst other-such unusual interests, and a deep admiration for her late great-aunt, Calpurnia Addams, who was burned as a witch in 1706 after she'd danced naked through the streets and having "enslaved a minister".
+In the 1993 sequel, she was expanded to be even more malicious still; burying a live cat for no discernable reason, trying to execute her baby brother, Pubert, by guillotine, burning down Camp Chippewa (along with the camp's counsellors), and finally scaring her would-be love-interest, Joel.

-In the animated series and Canadian TV series The New Addams Family from the 1990s, Wednesday retains her appearance and her taste for darkness and torture; she is portrayed as having her parents' consent to tie Pugsley to a chair and torture him with a branding iron and ice pick.
+In the animated series, and in the Canadian television series The New Addams Family from the 1990s, Wednesday's appearance is based upon that of the films and, (as with most later iterations of the character) she retains her more malevolent personality, love of torture, and fascination with the mad and macabre; she is portrayed as having her parents' consent to tie Pugsley to a chair and torture him with a branding iron and ice pick.
 In the 1990s animated series, no one is allowed to touch Wednesday's pigtails.

-In The Addams Family Broadway musical, Wednesday is 18 years old and has short hair rather than the long braids in her other appearances.
-Her darkness and sociopathic traits have been toned down, and she is in love with (and revealed to be engaged to) Lucas Beineke.
-In the musical, Wednesday is older than Pugsley.
+In The Addams Family Broadway musical, Wednesday is 18 years old, has short hair rather than the long braids in her other appearances and, uniquely among latter versions of the character, her darker qualities and sociopathic traits have been toned down, bearing little resemblance to other versions of the character.
+She is shown to be in love with (and even revealed to be engaged to) Lucas Beineke.
+In the musical, Wednesday is also explicitly stated to be older than Pugsley.

-In the parody web series Adult Wednesday Addams, Wednesday recovers her dark, sociopathic and sadistic nature (although as in the originals any actual horrific acts are only implied and may or may not occur off-camera) and her long braids, connecting with the events and the depiction of the movies and the original cartoons.
+In the web series Adult Wednesday Addams, Wednesday once more has the dark, sociopathic and sadistic nature of the 1991 and 1993 films (although, as with most versions of the character, any particularly brutal or horrific acts are only ever implied and off-camera) and her long braids, connecting with the events and the depiction of the films and the original cartoons.
 This Wednesday deals with being an adult after moving out of her family home.